guissoares/gastrotricha-scale-morphometry/README.md

-# Morphometry of scales of Gastrotricha
+# Morphometry of Gastrotricha scales

 This repository contains the data and the Python scripts used in the morphometric analysis of scales of Gastrotricha.
-This work was part of a Master's project developed by Kayla Wirthwein from 2016 to 2018, under the supervision of André Garraffoni.
+This work was part of a Master's project developed at by Kayla Wirthwein at the University of Campinas, Brazil, under the supervision of André Garraffoni.

 ## Getting Started